Terms of Use

 The tl;dr summary (not a substitute for the full terms)

-- Scope: These terms cover both our public website (the "Site") and our logged‑in web application and any paid tools or services (the "Platform").
+- Scope: These terms cover our public website (the "Site"), our logged-in web application and any paid tools or services (the "Platform"), and the messaging channels we offer (including WhatsApp and email).

-- Not a law firm: We're not SRA‑regulated and we don't provide reserved legal services.
-Using Remedy doesn't create a solicitor‑client relationship and our materials are general information, not legal advice.
+- Not a law firm: We are not SRA-regulated and we do not provide reserved legal services.
+Using Remedy does not create a solicitor-client relationship, and our materials and AI outputs are general information and assistance, not legal advice.

 - Who can use Remedy: UK users aged 18+ only.
-You'll need an account to use the Platform.
+You will need an account to use the Platform.

-- Your data & confidentiality: You own your content.
+- Your data and confidentiality: You own your content.
 We keep it confidential and handle personal data per our Privacy Policy and Cookie Policy.
-We may use third‑party AI providers to power features like assessments and task management.

 - Availability: Remedy is provided "as is" and "as available."
 We may change features at any time and may offer beta features.

-- Liability: We limit our liability as permitted by law and never exclude liability for death or personal injury caused by negligence, fraud, or other matters that can't legally be excluded.
+- Liability: We limit our liability as permitted by law and never exclude liability for death or personal injury caused by negligence, fraud, or anything else that cannot legally be excluded.

-- Help & complaints: Email hello@remedylegal.ai.
+- Help and complaints: Email hello@remedylegal.ai.
 We aim to acknowledge complaints within 3 days and a senior team member will respond.

 Part A: Website Terms of Use (the "Site")